 If you would like to submit any images for possible use in a future month's ‘R2 or Not?' challenge, please ask your programme manager to contact us at firstname.lastname@example.org

 Thanks for taking part!
 Review the images below, then click Start to begin.
+For previous month's results please go to bottom of page and click on relevant section.

 *Please note that in Scotland, the grading scheme differs from elsewhere in the UK, and the Scottish grade of R3 (‘Referable Background') can broadly be considered as the equivalent of the English R2 grade.